gfrankiv/PORTFOLIO/README.md

 # **PORTFOLIO**
 ## **About me**
 My name is Halyna Frankiv.
 Recently I decided to change my career path.
 I liked the IT branch and it attracted me a lot for the last few years.
 I've got already some experience with content creation (copywriter), PPC, and link building, but it wasn't it.
 I understood that I could do something more difficult and more interesting.
 My primary specialty was a teacher of English and German.
 As I can teach someone, I also know, how to study on my own.
 And after testing courses and self-study, I've understood how necessary and substantial software testing is.
 It's so important to create things of high quality.
-I will prove the acquired skills and develop myself for further proceedings.
+I've already got some work experience in a role of QA on freelance(for 6 months) in some short projects.
+I'm going to prove the acquired skills and develop myself for further proceedings.
 ## **Tools**
 - Github
 - Selenium IDE